 Upsolver is a low-code data pipeline platform for cloud data lakes that greatly simplifies building batch and streaming pipelines and automates data management on object storage services (such as S3 and Azure Blob).
 One of the functions it automates is pipeline workflow management.
 This means for Upsolver transformations you do not need Airflow.

-Upsolver provides a declarative approach to building pipelines.
+Upsolver provides a declarative approach to building pipelines and designing your pipeline architecture patterns.
 In a declarative data pipeline, you specify (or declare) your desired output, and leave it to the underlying system to determine how to structure and execute the job to deliver this output.

 But Airflow requires scripted (or imperative) programming; you must decide on and indicate the “how” in addition to just the “what” to process.
 In a way, it’s the difference between asking someone to serve you grilled orange roughy (declarative), and instead providing them with a step-by-step procedure detailing how to catch, scale, gut, carve, marinate, and cook the fish (scripted).
 Apologies for the roughy analogy!